 Why this matters

 With the increased availability of internet porn in the last decade, a recent German sex study shows a fact we should all already know—women are as easily at risk of becoming dependent upon porn as men.
-The study showed that at least 17% of women consider themselves addicted to porn, and that half of the women surveyed were internet porn users.
+The study showed that at least 17% of women consider themselves addicted to porn, and that half of the women surveyed were internet porn consumers.

 One ultra-popular porn site recently came out with stats that show 1 in 4 of the site’s viewers are women.
 According to their data, women are spending much longer watching porn, staying on the site for an average of almost 11 and a half minutes, while men logged off after just 10 minutes.
 Also, they’re checking out more hardcore genres of porn.